Ysurac/openmptcprouter-feeds/doc/USER-MANUAL.md

 | Calculate speed | Runs an automatic speed test for this connection. |
 | Download / Upload speed (Kb/s) | Manually set or corrected line speed, used for shaping. |

+**Removing the server**

+To stop using a VPS altogether, do all of it in a single pass of the wizard:
+**Remove** every server block in step 1, then in step 2 set **Default Proxy** and **Default VPN** to *None*, and Save & Apply.
+The router drops back to a plain multi-WAN router — the tunnel is brought down and disabled, the VPN and the proxy are stopped, and traffic leaves directly through the WANs, with failover between them still working.
+Leaving the proxy/VPN set to something other than *None* keeps a VPS-shaped configuration behind, which is what makes a removal look like it did not stick.

+With no server configured the wizard still shows one empty server block: it is there so the next setup has a form to fill in, and it is discarded again on save unless you type an address or a key into it.

 > **In practice** — run the wizard once during initial setup, and again
 > whenever you add or remove a server or WAN link.
 Steps 1–2 rarely need
 > revisiting after the first pass; steps 3–4 are where you'll come back to